Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Create your templateSign up to create your own template.

-If tasks aren’t clearly defined, it’s easy to waste time moving from one unclear item to the next.
-An action items template provides a simple structure to clarify who is responsible, what needs to be done, and when it’s due.
-This helps your team stay focused and make steady progress.
-In this guide, you’ll find out what an action items template is, why it’s useful, how to write and track effective action items, and tips for making sure tasks get done.
+If tasks aren't defined, it's easy to waste time moving from one unclear item to the next.
+An action items template provides a simple structure to clarify who is responsible, what needs to be done, and when it's due.
+Below, you'll learn when and why to use an action items template, how to write and prioritize tasks, and best practices for follow-through.

-An action items template is a reusable list of clearly defined tasks, each with an assigned owner, a description, and a deadline, that you can duplicate for recurring work.
-Action items differ from general tasks because they always include the who, what, and when needed to move a workflow forward.
-By saving these items in a template, your team skips the setup and starts executing right away.
+An action items template is a reusable document that organizes tasks by assigning each task an owner, a description, and a deadline.
+Unlike a general task list, every action item includes the who, what, and when needed to move a workflow forward.
+Because the structure is already built, your team can duplicate the template and start working right away.

-For example, if your team runs the company blog, you can make an action items template for quarterly launches.
+For example, if your team runs the company blog, you can create an action-item template for quarterly launches.
 This helps you track which posts need to be written, who is writing them, and when they should be published or finished.

 Create an action items templateYou might use a list to track both action items and to-dos, but there are some important differences between them.

-Without a clear structure, tasks can be missed, it’s unclear who owns what, and follow-through can be spotty.
-An action items template helps by giving your team a simple, repeatable way to organize every task.
+Without structure, tasks can be missed, it's unclear who owns what, and follow-through can be spotty.
+An action items template gives your team a simple, repeatable way to organize every task.
+Here's why it matters:

 Clarity and accountability: When every action item has a defined owner, description, and deadline, there's no ambiguity about who's responsible for what.
 Your team spends less time asking questions and more time completing work.

 Time savings: Rather than creating a new task list each time, you can copy your template and get started immediately.
-This is especially helpful for projects that happen regularly, like monthly reports, quarterly planning, or product launches.
+This is especially helpful for projects that occur regularly, such as monthly reports, quarterly planning, or product launches.

 Consistency across teams: Using a shared template means everyone records action items the same way.
 This makes it easier to track progress, compare how teams work, and spot any slowdowns in your organization.

-Better follow-through: When action items are clear and visible to everyone, tasks are less likely to be forgotten or pushed aside.
+Better follow-through: When action items are visible to everyone, tasks are less likely to be forgotten or pushed aside.
 A template gives your team the structure needed to turn plans into action.

 A well-written action item removes guesswork and gives your team exactly what they need to get started.
 Vague tasks like "follow up on the project" don't tell anyone what to do, who should do it, or when it's due.
 Strong action items are specific, assigned, and time-bound.